stevenlin510/Cross-Camera-Multi-Person-Tracking-System/README.md

 *Rename the reid model weight into `osnet_ain_x1_0.pth` and `osnet_x1_0.pth`, respectively*

-Head to `config.py` file, and modify the ipcam address and additional setup as you want.
+Head to `config.py` file, and modify the ipcam's address and additional setup as you want.

 We use **four** ipcams as our default setup.